Infrastructure

 Lungi International Airport is separated from Freetown by an estuary that necessitates a ferry or boat ride to reach the city.
 This according to Earnest Bai Koroma-led government, which left power in April, is tedious and bad for tourism and investment.

-Nevertheless, the new government, headed by President Julius Maada Bio, says Sierra Leone cannot afford to repay the loan – adding that priority should be to make Lungi airport viable.
+Nevertheless, the new government, headed by President Julius Bio, says Sierra Leone cannot afford to repay the loan – adding that the priority should be to make Lungi airport viable.

 It is not yet clear if there are any financial penalties associated with cancelling the deal.

-Foreign ministry spokesperson Lu Kang said on Thursday the cancellation did not point to any rift between China and Sierra Leone, saying the project had only been in an exploratory stage.
+Foreign ministry spokesperson Lu Kang said on Thursday the cancellation did not point to any rift between China and Sierra Leone, saying the project was in its exploratory stage.

 “I don’t think this particular project should be overblown as an indication of problems between the Chinese and Sierra Leone governments,” Kang said.